mixu/gluejs/readme.md

 Exclusions also support regular expressions; include and ignore only support files, folders and package names.
 You can use `--exclude-regexp <regexp>` to specify a regular expression to exclude.
 The string is passed to `new RegExp()`.
 You should quote it in the shell to avoid issues where the shell expands special characters.

+You may find the following options useful for understanding what gets included/excluded: `--list` (produces a list of the files that have been processed), `--verbose` (enables additional logging) and `--debug` (enables even more verbose logging).

 - `--out <path>` / `.render(dest)`: file to write.
 Default: stdout
 - `--global <name>` / `.export(name)`: Sets the name of the global variable to export.
 Default: `App` (e.g. causes the package to be exported under `window.App`).
 - `--basepath <path>` / `.basepath(path)`: Base path for relative file paths.
 All relative paths are appended to this value.
 Default: directory in which the first --include resides.